 That’s a lot of marketing hype.
 In reality, these cups are made from exactly the same thing despite what you’ve heard.

 Moon Cup vs Diva Cup: Sound Pretty Similar to You?

 Do these two period cups sound pretty similar to you?
 That’s because they are!

 Top-quality medical grade silicone.
 FDA approval.
 Manufactured in the Western world.
 Made according to strict quality standards.
 Excellent companies that stand behind their products and have great customer service.
-A ton of satisfied customers (based on Amazon reviews).
-A nice design and fit.
-Easy to understand instructions and storage pouch included.
+There are a ton of satisfied customers (based on Amazon reviews).

 Sounds like a win to you?
 It does to us.
 That’s because both the MoonCup and the Diva Cup are some of the best cups that money can buy.

 In terms of design, the Divacup and Mooncup are very, very similar and they look basically the same when placed side by side to one another.
-Unlike many other menstrual cups, they are available in only one colour: clear.
+Unlike many of the newere menstrual cups (The Anigan EvaCup for example), they are available in only one colour: clear.

 The main difference between the two is that the Diva Cup has a slightly larger cup and shorter stem, while the Moon Cup has a smaller cup and longer stem.
 The result is that the Diva Cup has a slightly bigger capacity (30 ml) compared to the Moon Cup at 25 ml (small) + 28 ml (large), although both have almost the same overall lengths (70 + 71 mm).

 When you’re out and about on a busy day, or on the night of your heaviest period, even a few ml of extra capacity can make a difference.
 This could tip the scales slightly in favour of the Diva Cup, especially if you have a heavy flow.